Fujitawa/Structure/README.md

 2. Click the "Generate" button to generate the folder \ link structure.
 3. The generated structure will be displayed below, ready for you to copy.

-## Installation

-No installation is required for the Structure Generator.
-Simply open the provided HTML file in your web browser, and you're ready to go.

 ## License